4. LESSON 8 - MAKING TURNS

 In Lesson 5, you were introduced to using ailerons and rudder together.
 This coordination is an integral part of what you do on entering or leaving a turn, and so most helpful if you are able to develop it as a habit early on.

 - Roll with stick, rudder & then a little back-pressure

 - At the angle of bank you want, centralise stick and rudder (not quite the complete story, but a good start)

 Your first turns will be at a modest bank angle (about 20-30°).
 During the turn, you will notice that the glider wants to lower its nose and fly faster.
 Prevent this by gently pulling the stick back a little (towards you).
 The nose should stay at the same level against the horizon as when you started.

 MAINTAINING A STEADY TURN

 Try to continue making turns at a constant bank angle.
+If you need to adjust the bank angle, use coordinated aileron and rudder movements.
 You are now circling.
-Check your pitch attitude regularly and look for other traffic, especially in the direction of the turn.
+Check your pitch attitude frequently and look for other traffic, especially in the direction of the turn.
 Take a brief look at your flight instruments every now and then.
-If your bank angle and airspeed remain steady the yaw string will point straight at you.
+If you are flying a properly coordinated turn, the yaw string will point straight up the canopy.

 COMING OUT OF THE TURN (ROLLOUT, WINGS LEVEL)